June 23 – 30, 2018

 Will Richardson has been birding and conducting field research in the Sierra Nevada since 1994, including several seasons working for PRBO Conservation Science in the Mono Basin and elsewhere in the Eastern Sierra.
 Richardson received his PhD in Ecology, Evolution, & Conservation Biology from the University of Nevada, Reno, studying bird communities in Sierra Nevada aspen habitats.
 He resides in Truckee and now focuses most of his attention on the natural history of the Lake Tahoe region.
 He is currently authoring a status and distribution guide for the birds of the Lake Tahoe basin, and is co-founder and Co-Executive Director of a fledgling research, education, and outreach organization: the Tahoe Institute for Natural Science.

 On Wednesday we will go to Lake Tahoe for the afternoon and evening.
-Poet softball will be played at the local elementary school for those who are interested, followed by a BBQ picnic at the spectacular Meeks Bay on the Lake.
-Poets may swim, hike the nearby trails to view abundant wild-flowers, or just relax.
+Softball will be played at the local elementary school for those who are interested, followed by a BBQ picnic at the spectacular Meeks Bay on the Lake.
+Poets may swim, hike the nearby trails to view abundant wildflowers, or just relax.
 We return to Squaw Valley at nightfall.

-On Thursday evening Kazim Ali, Robert Hass, Cathy Park Hong, and Sharon Olds will read from their published and unpublished work, including poems written in Squaw Valley just days before.
+On Thursday evening Kazim Ali, Mónica de la Torre, Robert Hass, Sharon Olds, Evie Shockley, and Dean Young will read from their published and unpublished work, including poems written in Squaw Valley just days before.
 Their books will be available for sale and signing after the reading.

 Fees & Deadlines